enjarai/a-good-place/README.md

 # A Good Place

-Minecraft mod that adds block placement animations.
+A client-side mod that adds block placement animations.

 The mod contains a default animation that will be applied to all suitable blocks (excluding ones like double flowers and bets).